 Overactive Adrenal Glands in Children

-What are overactive adrenal glands?
+What are overactive adrenal glands in children?

 Adrenal glands make a series of hormones.
 The hormones are androgens, corticosteroids,

 and aldosterone.
 Overactive adrenal glands make too much of one or more of these hormones.